masolimano/maneage/README-hacking.md

      a year and the author's name.
 The License notice is a short (or full, when its not too long, like the MIT license) description of the copyright license, usually less than three paragraphs.
-Don't forget to add these _two_ notices to any new file you add to this template for your project.
-When you modify an existing template file (which already has the notices), just add a copyright notice in your name under the existing one(s), like the line with capital letters below.
+Don't forget to add these _two_ notices to any new file you add to Maneage for your project.
+When you modify an existing Maneage file (which already has the notices), just add a copyright notice in your name under the existing one(s), like the line with capital letters below.
 Please add this line with your name and email address to `paper.tex` and `tex/src/preamble-header.tex`.